Wild Weather: Roads under water, Cook Strait storm warning, harbour ferries cancelled

 The country is in the grip of the first of two powerful storms to hit the country in the coming week.

-A second nasty low-pressure system is expected to rapidly develop this Sunday and Monday, with modelling today suggesting it may reach weather-bomb criteria.
+A second nasty low-pressure system is expected to rapidly develop this Sunday and Monday.
+One forecaster's model suggested it might reach weather-bomb criteria.

 Weatherwatch.co.nz warned the South Island could find itself in the grip of a second bout of bad weather including gales, snow and bitterly cold temperatures and more heavy rain for the West Coast.